Magnon equilibrium spin current in collinear antiferromagnets

-In this paper we theoretically discuss magnon equilibrium spin currents that can exist in collinear antiferromagnets.
-Known examples of the equilibrium currents in fermion systems is the supercurrent in superconductors \cite{Exp1,Exp2}, persistent currents in magnetic field in metallic rings \cite{Exp3,Exp4}, and various equilibrium spin currents due to the spin-orbit coupling \cite{Rashba2003, Sonin2007, Tokatly2008, Sonin2010}.
-If the supercurrents in superconductors and persistent currents are well understood both experimentally and theoretically, the equilibrium spin currents in fermion systems is mostly an academic exercise \cite{Rashba2003, Sonin2007, Tokatly2008, Sonin2010}.
-Here we suggest that magnons in collinear antiferromagnets have the potential for the experimental observation of the equilibirum spin currents.
-We show that certain Dzyaloshinskii-Moriya interaction \cite{Dzyaloshinskii1958, Moriya1960b} can play the role of static effective vector potential for the magnons.
-Finite magnon equilibrium spin currents as a response to Dzyaloshinskii-Moriya interaction are thus expected.
-We then show that the Dzyaloshinskii-Moriya interaction can be controlled via the external electric field.
-This allows us to propose an Aharonov-Casher interference experiment in the ring geometry in order to indirectly verify the existence of the magnon equilibrium spin currents in collinear antiferromagnets.
+In this Letter, we theoretically discuss the previously unexplored physics of magnon equilibrium spin currents in collinear antiferromagnets.
+Known examples of equilibrium currents in fermion systems include the supercurrent in superconductors \cite{Exp1,Exp2}, persistent currents in metallic rings in magnetic fields \cite{Kulik1970,SharvinSharvin1981,Exp3,Exp4}, and various equilibrium spin currents arising from spin-orbit coupling \cite{Rashba2003, Sonin2007, Tokatly2008, Sonin2010}.
+While supercurrents in superconductors and persistent currents are well understood both experimentally and theoretically, the existence of equilibrium spin currents in fermion systems remains largely an academic question \cite{Rashba2003, Sonin2007, Tokatly2008, Sonin2010}.
+Magnon spin superfluidity and magnon spin supercurrents, on the other hand, are known to occur in magnon Bose-Einstein condensates in superfluid $^{3}$He-B \cite{Borovik-Romanov1984,Fomin1984,Borovik-Romanov1985,Borovik-Romanov1989,BunkovVolovik2010} and YIG \cite{Demokritov2006}.
+These experiments require pumping of magnons, stabilization of a quasi-equilibrium magnon gas, and subsequent condensation of magnons into the lowest energy state.

+In this Letter, we suggest that magnons in collinear antiferromagnets can exhibit equilibrium spin currents without the need for a magnon Bose-Einstein condensate.
+The presence of magnon equilibrium spin currents in the ground state of collinear antiferromagnets is a generic property.
+The only question is how to create such magnon equilibrium spin currents.
+We show that a certain type of Dzyaloshinskii–Moriya interaction \cite{Dzyaloshinskii1958, Moriya1960b} can play the role of a static effective vector potential for magnons.
+Finite magnon equilibrium spin currents in response to the Dzyaloshinskii–Moriya interaction are thus expected.
+We then show that the Dzyaloshinskii–Moriya interaction can be controlled via an external electric field.
+This allows us to propose an Aharonov–Casher interference experiment in a ring geometry as a means to indirectly verify the existence of magnon equilibrium spin currents in collinear antiferromagnets.